testershaven/csharp-selenium-framework/readme.md

 		- Tests -> Test classes separated by functionalities and respecting atomicity of tests
 		- Reporter -> Classes with Reporting and logging mechanisms
 		- UiClient -> Classes with SeleniumClient.
+		- DbClient -> Classes with EntityFramework for database connections

 ## How to execute it